Bank-Builder/temporal_journey/docker-compose/README.md

 ```

 # Now we simulate a new version deployment which will
-- Add a title column for the fica_status table, run a data-fix to split the current data in name column so that title is in its own column
+Add a title column for the fica_status table, run a data-fix to split the current data in name column so that title is in its own column.
 We already written scripts to do this change, they are in the folder `/docker-compose/fica-ms/db/sql/upgrade_example` ..
 Move these scripts into the correct location by running
 ```bash